cazasomb18/Tamagotchi_Remake/README.md

 Extras

-Have your tomagotchi give birth to baby tomagotchi...
+Have your tomagotchi give birth to baby tamagotchi...

 ...with special powers (extend the class)!